 When using a proxy server, the service allows you to redirect network requests through a third-party server.
 This server acts as a middleman between you and the end server and primarily works on your behalf (a proxy) to access information from sites.
 It means that only the proxy server’s IP address is revealed, while your own will stay hidden.

 There are many different types of proxy servers, and these offer different levels of IP address protection.
-Some will reveal your IP address, others assign a false IP address, while a third type will hide it completely.
+Some will reveal your IP address (transparent proxies), others assign a false IP address, while a third type will hide it completely (high anonymity proxies).
+Some advanced proxy implementations, like backconnect proxies, even provide different IP addresses for every HTTP request or for every proxy connection.

 There are however various risks involved when using a proxy to mask your IP address.
 They may slow down your internet connection, in some countries, using a proxy is illegal, and some public proxies are run on machines that are compromised.